Vikram23git/Programming-for-Information-Systems---Project/README.md

 # Programming-for-Information-Systems---Project
 Company Name : The Bookworm

+Description:
-i have selected "The Bookworm" as the specific organization for this Information System for several key reasons:
+The key reasons for selecting "The Bookworm" as the specific organization for this Information System are:

 Clear Core Business: A bookstore, especially one combined with a cafe, has a very tangible and easily definable core business: managing inventory (books), sales, and potentially customer interactions.